Profiting from the sale of an investment, such as rental property, land, or stock shares, will generate a capital gains tax liability.

 Reduce Taxable Income

-Reducing your taxable income is a great way to potentially minimize your short-term capital gains tax rate.
-You can take advantage of deductions and credits before filing your tax returns or by making contributions to a traditional IRA or 401(k).
+Reducing your taxable income is an effective way to potentially minimize your short-term capital gains tax rate.
+You can take advantage of deductions and credits before filing your tax returns or by contributing to a traditional IRA or 401(k).
 There are other ways to reduce your taxable income, such as investing in municipal bonds.
 The interest from most municipal bonds is exempt from federal and some state income taxes.
 For more credits and deductions to lower your taxable income, the IRS provides a database for credits and deductions for individuals.

 Defer Capital Gains With a 1031 Exchange

 It’s not only the wealthy who can offset capital gains taxes.
 By knowing the right strategy for you, most taxpayers have the potential to save.
-Consult with a tax professional to make sure you qualify for certain deductions.
+Consult a tax professional to ensure you qualify for certain deductions.

 This material is for general information and educational purposes only.
 Information is based on data gathered from what we believe are reliable sources.
 It is not guaranteed as to accuracy, does not purport to be complete and is not intended to be used as a primary basis for investment decisions.
 It should also not be construed as advice meeting the particular investment needs of any investor.